StevenLeighton21/RubyDemo/README.md

          etc...

   > list of webpages with most unique page views also ordered

      e.g.:
          /about/2   8 unique views
          /index     5 unique views
          etc...

+Make sure you have `ruby` installed on the system.
+From the command line (at the top level of the project):
+Run `gem install rspec`
 Run tests with `rspec spec/*`
+Run the script with `./parser.rb testdata/webserver.log`